 Children are encouraged to develop their understanding of reading from early phonics skills to higher order reasoning, where they can make inferences and understand the impact of author intent.
 Attractive reading areas, shared reviews and provision of book lists are among some of the strategies used to promote enjoyment and a love of reading.
 Please see our separate ‘Reading’ tab for more information about phonics and reading at East Sheen Primary School.

-Spelling, Punctuation and Grammar are taught throughout the school and in discrete lessons in KS2.
+Spelling, Punctuation and Grammar are taught throughout the school - as outlined in appendices 1 and 2 of The National Curriculum - and in discrete lessons in KS2 and is embedded into daily teaching.

 There are children of differing ability in all classes at East Sheen Primary School.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We use additional teachers, HLTAs and classroom assistants to support some children and to enable work to be matched to the needs of individuals.